klbarret-gif/Personal-Digital-Lexicon-/README.md

 From 2023 to now, *I have sent over 150k messages* to my best friend on Discord and counting.
 This data dictated most of my results.

-I also included some messages sent in recent groupchats made with my friend group when adding to emoji's or certain phrases frequencies.
+I also added some messages I sent in recent groupchats with my friend group emoji or certain phrases frequencies.

 Discrub saves message content into a csv file, which I read and analyzed in Python to find the phrases I use the most.
 I used code from Stack Overflow and Google with some slight adjustments.
+This csv data was used to created graphs in Google Sheets.
 Then I searched for these words, phrases, and emoji's in Discord, screen-shotting ones I found funny, but not too personally incriminating.

 ## Results: